photoprism/photoprism-docs/docs/getting-started/troubleshooting/docker.md

 - for details, refer to the corresponding documentation

 *Start a full rescan if necessary, for example, if it looks like [thumbnails](index.md#broken-thumbnails) or [pictures are missing](index.md#missing-pictures).*

+!!! info ""
+    We kindly ask you not to report bugs via *GitHub Issues* unless you are certain to have found a fully reproducible and previously unreported issue that must be fixed directly in the app.
+    [Ask for technical support](../../user-guide/index.md#getting-support) if you need help, it could be a local configuration problem, or a misunderstanding in how the software works.

 *[home directory]: \user\username on Windows, /Users/username on macOS, and /root or /home/username on Linux *[host]: Computer, Cloud Server, or VM that runs Docker